lattejed/tezos-azure-hsm-signer/README.md

 ## Why Azure?

 Azure is currently the only viable choice for a *low cost* HSM signer as it supports both key import (as does AWS) and billing per key / signing op (as does Google Cloud).
-In contrast, Google does not support key import / backup and AWS only has dedicated HSMs, which are significantly more expensive to operate.
+In contrast, Google does not support key import or backup and AWS only has dedicated HSMs, which are significantly more expensive to operate.

 ## Bring your own private key!

 It is *strongly recommended* that you generate your keys offline and *import* them using the Azure cli.
-Azure *does not* support backing up key material apart from encrypted backups (used only for moving keys within the same Azure region).
+Azure *does not* support backing up key material apart from encrypted backups (they are used only for moving keys within the same Azure region).

-While key security is a big topic, at the very least your key should be generated on an air-gapped computer, encrypted with a *strong* password and backed up securely.
+While key security is a big topic, at the very least your key should be generated on an air-gapped computer, encrypted with a *strong* passphrase and backed up securely.
 It is *not recommended* to import your key using the same VM that you will run your signer on.

 ## WARNINGS